jimsmart/grobotstxt/README.md

-The original library required that the URI passed to the `AgentAllowed` and `AgentsAllowed` functions, or to the URI parameter of the standalone binary tool, should follow the format specified by RFC3986, because the library did not perform URI normalisation.
+The original library required that the URI passed to the `AgentAllowed` and `AgentsAllowed` functions, or to the URI parameter of the standalone binary tool, should follow the encoding/escaping format specified by RFC3986, because the library itself does not perform URI normalisation.

-In Go, with its native UTF-8 strings, this requirement is not in line with other commonly used APIs, and is therefore a somewhat of a surprising/unexpected behaviour.
+In Go, with its native UTF-8 strings, this requirement is not in line with other commonly used APIs, and is therefore somewhat of a surprising/unexpected behaviour to Go developers.

-Because of this, the Go API presented here has been ammended to automatically handle UTF-8 URIs, and perfoms normalisation internally.
+Because of this, the Go API presented here has been ammended to automatically handle UTF-8 URIs, and performs any necessary normalisation internally.

 This is the only behavioural change between grobotstxt and the original C++ library.

 ## License

 Like the original library, package grobotstxt is licensed under the terms of the Apache License, Version 2.0.

 See [LICENSE](LICENSE) for more information.

 ## Links